arnavsharma2711/mailer-api/README.md

   }
   ```
 - **Example:** `http://localhost:3000/send-email`

+## Authentication
+Token-based authentication is implemented using the `x-auth-token` header.
+Include this header with the secret token in your requests to the `/send-email` endpoint.

 ## CORS Configuration
 The server is configured to allow Cross-Origin Resource Sharing (CORS) to any origin.